Working with SQL Server Operations

 Working with SQL Server

 The Kinetic Platform supports SQL Server connections, allowing you to build Operations that query or modify data using parameterized statements.
-SQL Server uses a named parameter syntax with the @
+SQL Server uses a named parameter syntax with the @ symbol, and you define how those parameters are filled using Query Parameters in the UI.

 This page walks through how to structure SQL Server queries, configure parameters, and use the results in your application.